 Education is in the end caring, growing, cultivating the community.
-The feminine capacity building ( or principles as they are referred to) of course do not refer to women but to any educator – man or woman and cultivating the feminine capacity in education in order to reimagine education for the 21st century (sustainable, distributed leadership, integrative learning & curriculum, ecological awareness..).
-Feminine capacity building it is not gender-based, it is consciousness with which we embrace education.
+The feminine capacity building ( or principles as they are referred to) of course do not refer to women but to any educator – man or woman and cultivating the feminine capacity in education in order to reimagine education for the 21st century (sustainable, distributed leadership, integrative learning & curriculum, ecological awareness, self-leadership).
+Feminine capacity building is not gender-based, it is the consciousness with which we embrace education.

-Here are some threads which I invite you to follow to see which ones might serve you to cultivate the feminine capacity in your learning ( school, community..)
+Here are some threads which I invite you to follow to see which one might serve you to cultivate the feminine capacity in your learning ( school, community)

 The learning happens in the relation

 Neuroscience research shows that we need to cultivate an environment that makes space, fosters, and explores learning relations ( between students, student-teacher).
-For such to happen Kirsti Lonka Head of Psychology of Education Faculty in Helsinki and many other researchers invite us not to “teach” but to “learn” the students, there is not one giving and the other one receiving, as a teacher you as well learn from the space co-created with the students.
-And here I can say that when I asked most of the young men teachers I found in Finland why they choose to be teachers they said “ because it feels like playing in a cool lab..always trying new things and learning”.
-Jenni, class teacher and guest in Coaching Digit has said many times she lets students teach her especially digital & gamification, it is a good fun way for her to do her job and for students to practice job-related skills.
+For this to happen Kirsti Lonka Head of Psychology of Education Faculty in Helsinki and many other researchers invite us not to “teach” but to “learn” the students, there is no one giving and the other one receiving.
+As a teacher, you as well learn from the space co-created with the students.
+And here I can say that when I asked most of the young men teachers in Finland, why they choose to be teachers they said “ because it feels like playing in a cool lab..always trying new things and learning new things”.
+Jenni, class teacher, has said many times she lets students teach her, especially digital & gamification, it is a good fun way for her to do her job and for students to practice job-related skills.

 Nurture & wellbeing

 There is no learning happening in 2 states of mind: competitiveness & boredom.
 Create the mindset of the teacher that invites students to build the image of the one learning.
 Building up confidence as learners and in the end love for learning.
-These are premises for deep learning, meaning stretching skills for learning with no learn-out for students or burnouts for teachers.
-As such the learning process is giving energy not exhausting the mind and the body, after a day “of school” feel refreshed (nurtured).
+These are premises for deep learning, meaning stretching skills for learning with no “learn-out” for students or “burn-out” for teachers.
+The learning process is energy building not energy taking, the mind, and the body, after a day “of school” feel refreshed (nurtured).
 If this is not the reality: ask what works for you and your students, do more of that, pause & break time from thinking for you and your students.

 The world we are living in is a world of nonlinear problems, “wicked” problems.
 As teachers, we create environments& spaces in which there is no right or wrong answer or multiple answer questions or recognize the correct answer, but learning that will invite students to “bother their heads”.
 Practice both learning and unlearning.
-Unlearning as the practice of letting go of what you think you know and be ready to learn it again through a different path, also practice self-evaluation, peer evaluation that will creates a safe space as well as meanigful learning ( where teacher can facilitate learning atitutes).
+Unlearning as the practice of letting go of what you think you know and be ready to learn it again through a different path, also practice self-evaluation, peer evaluation that will create a safe space as well as meaningful learning ( where the teacher can facilitate learning of attitudes).

 A safe place

 ” We cannot solve the problem of today with the mindset that created them”, we create a space of creativity in learning.
-Creativity means ones experiences vulnerability, students (as any of us) need a space in which they feel safe, creativity operates not only from the brain but from the heart as well and hands, as they feel vulnerable we need to hold that space as to be safe, and we do that by doing our own reflection work.
-There are many instruments to support creating a safe place – like class rules ( one that I really like is “how does this environment sounds to you, looks to you, makes you feel”, and then based on students answer we co-create the rules and most important we follow their impact, we stay open.
+Creativity means one experiences vulnerability; students (as any of us) need a space in which they feel safe, creativity operates not only from the brain but from the heart as well and hands, as they feel vulnerable, we need to hold that space to feel safe, and we do that by doing our own reflection work (consciousness).
+There are many instruments to support creating a safe place – like class rules ( one that I really like is “how does learning environment sounds to you, looks to you, makes you feel”, and then based on students answer we co-create the rules and most important we follow their impact, we stay open.

-Practice during the day moments of silence, this will train students there is a pause between two thoughts, and to cultivate that resources, the beauty of the silence, will teach them there is no need to occupy all the space in a dialogue, silence will cultivate compassion, cultivate and prepare for multiculturality, in silence, there is space or better say the practice of learning about my own roots, culture (21st-century competencies) and as I do that I become more open to other cultures and perspectives and respect that.
-Mindful of thresholds– we cultivate staying alert as teachers ( which also means letting go of doing many things at once, and lose ourselves in planning all the details) and when we do that we are coaching students creating a space of proximity where both “shallow” and deep learning is possible- sometimes we allow easiness and easy task when too much is present in our learning day and when they are ready we can invite for harder work- deep learning and thinking process, so students are practicing being aware how it feels- feeling the threshold between tasks, between levels of performance will build learning based on strengths and positive culture around school & teaching.
+Practice during the day moments of silence, this will train students there is a pause between two thoughts, and to cultivate that resource, the beauty of the silence, will teach them there is no need to occupy all the space in a dialogue, silence will cultivate compassion, cultivate and prepare for multiculturality, in silence, there is space or better say the practice of learning about my own roots, culture and as I do that I become more open to other cultures and perspectives and respect that.
+Mindful of thresholds– we cultivate staying alert as teachers ( which also means letting go of doing many things at once, and lose ourselves in planning all the details) and when we do that we are coaching students creating a space of proximity where both “shallow” and deep learning is possible- sometimes we allow easiness and easy task when too much is present in our learning day and when they are ready we can invite for harder work- deep learning and thinking process, so students are practicing being aware how it feels.
+Feeling the threshold between tasks, between levels of performance will build learning based on strengths and positive culture around school & teaching.

-There are more principles, we can blend in our education to allow re-imagining education, each of these principles can have 1-2 instruments that resonate with your teaching and practice them constantly allowing the experience and students to change the instruments ( prototyping) after that sharing with the community at large so you can upscale by giving others access to shape your work ( letting go) and this way you constantly learn.
+There are more principles, we can observe to allow re-imagining education, each of these principles can have 1-2 instruments that resonate with your teaching and practice them constantly allowing the experience and students to change the instruments ( prototyping) after that sharing with the community at large so you can upscale by giving others access to shape your work ( letting go) and this way you constantly learn.

-So I leave you with the encouragement of journaling for 1 week, every day for 5 min: what would the world look like with education around the world when your learning& teaching embodies this feminine capacity building?
+So I leave you with the encouragement of journaling for 1 week, every day for 5 min: what would the world look like when your learning & teaching embodies this feminine capacity building?